MarbleHE/HECO/README.md

 The code is covered by unit tests to achieve high code quality and avoid introducing errors while extending the library.
 For that, the [Google Test]() framework is used.
-The library is automatically cloned from its GitHub repository using cmake, see [CMakeLists.txt](test/CMakeLists.txt).
+The library (as well as any other dependencies) is automatically cloned from its GitHub repository using cmake, see [CMakeLists.txt](test/CMakeLists.txt).

 The tests can be found in the [`test`](test) directory.